TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-tracer-bullet-snapshots.md

 # Loading data into the Engine

 The first step in the workflow is loading the data needed to create a snapshot.
 The `syncLogs` method in `EventSourcedSpreadsheetEngine` handles this.
 The workflow has to create a snapshot for a specific version.
 However, `syncLogs` syncs to the latest version.
-I had to refactor to take an optional sequence id to sync to.
+I refactored it to take an optional sequence id to sync to.

 The next problem is that `syncLogs` doesn't return a promise that the workflow can wait on.
-It was originally written for `EventSourcedSpreadsheetData` that doesn't have an async interface.
+It was originally written for `EventSourcedSpreadsheetData` which doesn't have an async interface.

 ```ts
 export abstract class EventSourcedSpreadsheetEngine {